-Diane writes for newspapers and magazines, including The Boston Globe (her last office job), the News & Observer (NC), the Washington Post, the New York Times, National Geographic Traveler, and other national and regional publications.
+Diane writes for newspapers and magazines, including The Boston Globe (her last office job), the New York Times, the Washington Post, News & Observer (NC), American Craft, and other national and regional publications.